solenebernard/solenebernard.github.io/content/blog/blog6/index.md

 Two dominant photographic sensors exist: CCD (Charge-Coupled Device) and CMOS (Complementary Metal Oxide Semiconductor) using the photoelectric effect.
 It quantifies the number of photons hitting a photographic cell array to translate it to numerical data.

 Today, the representation of colour digital images still relies on the superposition of three colour channels: red, green, and blue, so three types of sensors are used.
 Figure 1.1 shows both absorption spectrums of receptors in the eye and in a Nikon D700 camera look alike.
-In order to take at one instant a picture with three kinds of pho- toreceptors, the most common solution is to use a colour filter array (CFA).
+In order to take at one instant a picture with three kinds of photoreceptors, the most common solution is to use a colour filter array (CFA).
 It is a mosaic of tiny colour filters placed over the pixel sensors of an image sensor to capture colour information.
 Multiple subjective designs of the CFA exist.
 The most popular one is the Bayer Filter, plotted in Figure 1.2.

 The raw image data captured by the image sensor is then converted to a full-colour image (with intensities of all three primary colours represented at each pixel) by a demosaicing algorithm which is tailored for each type of colour filter.
 Gray scale images are coded only with one channel.
 It contains the luminance Y , which is equal to a linear combination of the three color channels R, G and B:

 $Y = 0.299R + 0.587G + 0.114B$